bMacroni/foci/DEPLOYMENT.md

-# MindGarden Deployment Guide (Free Tier)
+# Foci Deployment Guide (Free Tier)

 ## Overview
-This guide will help you deploy MindGarden using free services:
+This guide will help you deploy Foci using free services:
 - **Frontend**: Vercel (Free)
 - **Backend**: Railway (Free tier with $5 credit) or Render (Free)